 3. Adjustment of coaxiality between nozzle hole and laser beam

-The adjustment steps of coaxiality between nozzle hole and laser beam are as follows:
+The steps to adjust the coaxiality between the nozzle hole and laser beam are as follows:

-1) It is necessary to apply ink pad on the outlet end face of the nozzle (generally in red), and stick the adhesive tape on the nozzle outlet end face.
-As shown in the figure.
+(1) Apply ink to the outlet end face of the nozzle (usually in red) and attach adhesive tape to the nozzle outlet end face, as shown in the figure.

 Fig. 11 Step 1 of adjusting coaxial

-3) Remove the self-adhesive paper, pay attention to maintain its direction to compare with the nozzle.
+(3) Remove the self-adhesive paper, being careful to maintain its orientation for comparison with the nozzle.

-However, if the center of the nozzle deviates too much from the center of the laser beam, the black spot will not be visible (the laser beam hits the wall of the nozzle).
+Under normal conditions, the laser will burn a black spot on the self-adhesive paper.
+However, if the center of the nozzle deviates too much from the center of the laser beam, the black spot will not be visible (as the laser beam will hit the wall of the nozzle).

 Fig. 12 Nozzle deviation too large

-4) If the center point is large or small, please pay attention to whether the conditions are consistent and whether the focusing lens is loose.
+(4) If the center point is too large or small, check to ensure that the conditions are consistent and that the focusing lens is secure.

 Fig. 13 Loose focusing mirror

-5) Pay attention to observe the direction of the black spot away from the center of the nozzle and adjust the position of the nozzle.
+(5) Observe the direction of the black spot in relation to the center of the nozzle and adjust the nozzle’s position accordingly.